Neloy-Barman/Scientific-Paper-Keywords-Categorization/README.md

         </tr>
     </table>
 </div>
+<strong>If we look at the evaluation table, it is clear that all our model is showing high precision and low recall values in all the cases.
+That's why a drastic change can be seen in the f1-score values.
+Although we got high precision values, but it is not showing a satisfactory results that meets expectation.
+In the case of BERT and DistilBERT, the models are not predicting all the expected classes but the predictions are selective and precise.
+That's why we see higher precision values.
+But it's not predicitng more extra classes
+that results in lower recall values.
+On the contrary, RoBERTa is more precise and correct.
+Though, it's predicting less extra classes.
+Finally, our balancing metric f1-score comes and it shows BERT as one of the best among these.
+Furthermore, I choose it to move forward with other tasks.</strong>

 <h3><code style="color:blue">Model Compression</code></h3>
 <strong>I compressed the model using ONNX.
 The model size got reduced to 87.45%.
 But the reduction costs a performance drop in the prediction.
 To evaluate this, I used micro average f1-score as the performance metrics.
-The 2.8%</strong>
+There is a 2.8% drop in the performance of the compressed model. </strong>
 <div align="center">
     <table>
         <tr align="center">